react-navigation/react-navigation.github.io/versioned_docs/version-8.x/configuring-links.md

 - Screen names will be converted from `PascalCase` to `kebab-case` to use as the path (e.g. `NewsFeed` -> `news-feed`).
 - Unless a screen has explicit empty path (`path: ''`) to use for the homepage, the first leaf screen encountered will be used as the homepage.
 - Path generation only handles leaf screens, i.e. no path is generated for screens containing nested navigators.
 It's still possible to specify a path for them with an explicit `linking` property.
+- If the same screen is used in multiple nested navigators with the same path pattern, the path will be marked as [shared](#shared-paths) automatically.
+This is detected by comparing the screen component or navigator reference.

 Let's say we have the following navigation structure: